Protoqol/Prequel/.github/README.md

 > Clear and concise database management

 #### Laravel Prequel (Beta)
-Laravel Prequel has entered v0.5.0-beta, that means I deemed it ready enough to be tested by the public.
+Laravel Prequel has entered/surpassed v0.5.0-beta, that means I deemed it ready enough to be tested by the public.
 But note that a beta release is still a beta release and is not a stable release so it is definitely not recommended to be used in production environments.

 Luckily, Prequel has taken precautions, Prequel automatically disables itself in a production environment as people looking directly into your database is - let's just say - not ideal.